All Episodes

 But no, no, no.

-My my point is that why would he be thinking Loretta Lynch would do anything to cross him?
+My point is that why would he be thinking Loretta Lynch would do anything to cross him?

 We're talking the presidential nominee of the Democrat Party.

-Why would Bill Clinton be thinking that it's even remotely possible his wife would be indicted, necessitating this conversation with her.
+Why would Bill Clinton be thinking that it's even remotely possible his wife would be indicted, necessitating this conversation with her?

 Well, sometimes the truth runneth over.